matbesancon/hugo-site/content/post/2019-05-08-simple-benders.markdown

 image = ""
 +++

-Last friday was a great seminar of the Combinatorial Optimization group in Paris, celebrating the 85th birthday of Jack Edmonds, one of the founding researchers of combinatorial optimization, with the notable Blossom matching algorithm.
+Last Friday was a great seminar of the Combinatorial Optimization group in Paris, celebrating the 85th birthday of Jack Edmonds, one of the founding researchers of combinatorial optimization, with the notable Blossom matching algorithm.
 {{< tweet 1124375711194722304 >}}